frangucc/footbros/readme.md

 The browser HAS to have a mobile user agent.

-The urls for the search bar (React) were pulling from the wrong url. root.scope needed to be deleted in angular and the react dataservice needed to be refactored.
+The urls for the search bar (React) were pulling from the wrong url. root.scope needed to be deleted in angular and the react data service needed to be refactored.